How to Ace a Telephone Job Interview

 Have Your Materials Handy

-It includes your resume and cover letter in case you need to follow along when the interviewer refers to information in them.
+Have your resume and cover letter in front of you in case you need to follow along when the interviewer.
 Have a pen and paper ready for taking notes and keep your "cheat sheet" accessible so you can glance at it when answering questions.

 Pay Attention to Questions and Comments